Marissa-Perry/Chemical-Cartography-of-Milky-Way-Galaxy/README.md

-# Galactic-Coordinates
+# Chemical-Cartography-of-Galaxies
-Here are some useful calculations for finding galactic coordinates of stars
+Here are some useful calculations and plotting techniques for mapping the metallicity of stars in a galaxy